adnansenyurt/sahibinden/.junie/guidelines.md

 ### Code style & conventions
 - JavaScript (Node 16+ / MV3-compatible).
 - Prefer async/await for async flows; avoid mixing with raw callbacks unless required by Chrome APIs.
-- Keep logs guarded when noisy features exist; some debug logging in DOCX generation is behind `isDocxDebug()`.
 - Turkish field names in templates/placeholders are intentional; preserve exact casing and the dotted/undotted `ı` variants as implemented.

 ### Common pitfalls
 - Port 3000 already in use → stop the other process or edit `PORT` in `server/server.js`, and update `manifest.json` host permission accordingly.
 - Missing Authorization header → server returns 401 for API endpoints (except `/` and `/api/health`).
 The extension popup must capture and store the token.
-- Template not packaged → per-row DOCX still generated via fallback, but placeholders are not used; ensure the right placeholders exist in the template for richer output.
 - Chrome service worker changes require extension reload; content script changes require page refresh.

 ### Future improvements